gradle/develocity-build-config-samples/convention-develocity-maven-extension/README.md

 This project is structured as follows:

 * `extension` - Contains the convention extension
-* `example` - Contains an example build that applies the convention extension
+* `examples` - Contains an example build that applies the convention extension
+  * `maven_3.9.4` - Applies the convention extension on a Maven 3.9.4 build

 ### Running the example builds